sashaborst/mmart-168-fall2017/hw10/README.md

-## HOMEWORK 10: MORE PRACTICE WITH LOOPS
+## HOMEWORK 10: WORKING WITH THE BART API
 > * Due date: Midnight on Wednesday, 11/15 (2 weeks)
 > * Part I: Setting up your new homework branch
 > * Part II: Browsing the documentation